awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_gtid.md

 For more information about the MariaDB implementation of GTIDs, go to [Global Transaction ID](http://mariadb.com/kb/en/mariadb/global-transaction-id/) in the MariaDB documentation\.

  *ssl\_encryption*
-Integer\.
-This option is not currently implemented\.
+A value that specifies whether Secure Socket Layer \(SSL\) encryption is used on the replication connection\.
+1 specifies to use SSL encryption, 0 specifies to not use encryption\.
 The default is 0\.
+The `MASTER_SSL_VERIFY_SERVER_CERT` option isn't supported\.
+This option is set to 0, which means that the connection is encrypted, but the certificates aren't verified\.

 ## Usage Notes<a name="mysql_rds_set_external_master_gtid-usage-notes"></a>